 There are times in life when we don’t feel like we’re doing anything; we’re just going through the motions to get through the day.
 The tug-a-war happens when we want more out of life, we want to make a difference in society, we want a fulfilling life, but don’t know how to go about that because we’re stuck in a cycle of worldly pressures.
 How can we break away?
 We do that by understanding who we are.

 Do More Than Exist

 Do more than exist (DMTE) used to be the name of this blog.
 Those four words are pretty powerful and say a lot!
 Do more than exist can mean a variety of things.
 It can be about getting off the couch, starting a business, getting healthy, raising a family, volunteering, running a marathon, going on a mission trip, contributing to a global cause, or expressing your artistic ability.
 We all have our own unique meaning behind those four simple words.
 And we all have a fingerprint that is critical to our success.
 To do more than exist is to learn more about yourself.
-Get a Do More Than Exist sticker here.
+Get a Do More Than Exist coffee mug here.

 Discovering Who We Are

 Discovering oneself is quite a journey.
 We may go down many paths to look for opportunities, to look for clues of who we are, yet find nothing.
 I remember way too many rabbit trails I followed, only to find disappointment.
 “WHO AM I?”
 I would yell in my mind.
 Tears streamed down my face out of frustration.
 I so badly wanted to know what God made me do on this planet.